FFFF-0000h/GIANT-Language/README.md

 ## Overview

-YHWH-GIANT (pronounced "YAH-wah GIANT") is a programming paradigm that fundamentally reframes how we think about numbers and computation—from absolute quantities to contextual relationships.
+YHWH-GIANT (pronounced "Giant"; YHWH comments out as it is unpronuncable) is a programming paradigm that fundamentally reframes how we think about numbers and computation—from absolute quantities to contextual relationships.

 ### The Paradigm Shift